fastify/fastify-swagger/README.md

 <a name="route.openapi"></a>
 #### OpenAPI Parameter Options

-> 🛈 Note: OpenAPI's terminology differs from Fastify's.
+> ℹ️ Note: OpenAPI's terminology differs from Fastify's.
 OpenAPI uses "parameter" to refer to parts of a request that in [Fastify's validation documentation](https://fastify.dev/docs/latest/Reference/Validation-and-Serialization/) are called "querystring", "params", and "headers".

 OpenAPI extends the [JSON schema specification](https://json-schema.org/specification.html) with options like `collectionFormat` for encoding array parameters.